croian/mouseless/mouseless_documentation.md

 #### Assigning configs to multiple monitors

+Note: see the [default config](https://github.com/croian/mouseless-issues/releases/download/v0.2.2/default_config_v0.2.2.yaml) for an example of the "auto" option with 2 grid_configs.

 - **Monitor assignments (beta)**: This controls how the grid_configs in the config file get mapped to each monitor.
 There are currently 3 types of values you can assign:
   - **`single`**: the first grid_config gets assigned to all monitors
   - **`auto`**: the first grid_config get's assigned to monitors with a horizontal aspect ratio, and the second grid config (if present) gets assigned to monitors with a vertical aspect ratio
   - **[a list of grid config names]**: this will map each monitor to a grid_config, referenced by name.
     - E.g. `[full_qwerty, vertical_qwerty, small_qwerty]` will map the `full_qwerty` grid_config to the system's main display, `vertical_qwerty` to the second display, and `small_qwerty` to the third display, assuming you've given those names to three grid_configs in your config file.
 Any additional displays will receive the first entry in the `grid_configs` list.
       - Soon there will be a feature so you can easily see system screen numbers, but for now, you may have to trial and error a bit if you have 3+ monitors
     - Currently, to edit grid_config names, or any grid configs beyond the first, you must edit the `config.yaml` file manually (so it's recommended to back it up first!).
-See the [default config](https://github.com/croian/mouseless-issues/releases/download/v0.2.2/default_config_v0.2.2.yaml) for an example of the "auto" option with 2 grid_configs.

 ## Keybindings